zulip/zulip/templates/zerver/help/add-a-bot-or-integration.md

 # Add a Bot or Integration

-Bots and integrations are features that are accesible to all members of an organization.
+Bots and integrations are features that are accessible to all members of an organization.

 ## To Add a Bot